EduardoRodriguesF/quartz/doc/quartz.1.md

 # ENDPOINT HANDLE

 In **quartz**, *endpoint* references are specified by a *handle*.
-A handle is a unique combination of keywords to find an endpoint.
-If we were to use an endpoint named "users by-id", this is translated as:
+A handle is like a file path, separated by slash (/).
+So, to access "by-id" endpoint in the following structure:

 - users
     - by-id

+We would use the following handle:

+    users/by-id

 Handles with one or more keywords are organized across the handle tree.
-For example: if we created a "users create", both "users create" and "users by-id" use the same parent handle.
+For example: if we created a "users/create", both "users/create" and "users/by-id" use the same parent handle.
 Deleting a handle also deletes its sub-handles as well.

 **quartz** allows as much level of nesting as you wish.